Juan de Espinosa Medrano

-Juan de Espinosa Medrano also wrote autos sacramentales in Quechua — El robo de Proserpina and Sueño de Endimión (c.
-1650), and El hijo pródigo (c.
-1657); comedies in Spanish — of which only the biblical play Amar su propia muerte (c.
-1650) is preserved; panegyric sermons — compiled after his death in a volume titled La Novena Maravilla (1695); and a course in Latin on Thomistic philosophy — Philosophia Thomistica (1688) published in Rome.
+Juan de Espinosa Medrano is the author of the most famous literary apologetic discourse in the Americas in the 17th century: the Apologético en favor de Don Luis de Góngora (1662).
+He also wrote autos sacramentales in Quechua; the Spanish comedies El robo de Proserpina y sueño de Endimión (c.
+1650) and El hijo pródigo (c.
+1657), out of which only the biblical play Amar su propia muerte (c.
+1650) is preserved; panegyric sermons, compiled after his death in a volume called La Novena Maravilla (1695); and a course in Latin of thomistic philosophy, Philosophia Thomistica (1688).